 Field sobriety tests may be requested by the officer.
 Consequently, there is no law in Oklahoma requiring you to participate.
 So don’t.
 If you do consent, the officer will use the results against you.
 Either at a revocation hearing with DPS or in a criminal matter.
 You may politely decline or ask the officer if you can call an Oklahoma City DUI defense attorney.
 In states other than Oklahoma, the law may require participation.
 This web site addresses only the Oklahoma law.

 DEFINITIONS.
-DUI and DWI are terms associated with alcohol (including 3.2 % beer) and drugs.
-At present in Oklahoma, you are operating DUI when your blood alcohol concentration is .08 or higher.
-In Oklahoma for DWI, the blood alcohol concentration requirement is only .06.
-APC means that someone under the influence has actual physical control of a vehicle even when not driving but has the keys and an operational vehicle.
-An example is sitting in your car in a parking lot while drunk.
-A first offense is a misdemeanor, but subsequent offenses are generally felony charges.
+DUI and DWI are terms associated with alcohol.
+(This includes 3.2 % beer) and drugs.
+Currently in Oklahoma, you are operating DUI when your blood alcohol concentration is .08 or higher.
+Although in Oklahoma for DWI, the blood alcohol concentration requirement is only .06.
+APC means that someone under the influence has actual physical control of a vehicle.
+Despite not driving, but has the keys and an operational vehicle.
+I.e. sitting in your car in a parking lot while drunk.
+A first offense is a misdemeanor.
+However, subsequent offenses are generally felony charges.

 CRITICAL DEADLINE FOR DRIVER’S LICENSE

-If you are ticketed for DUI, DWI or APC, you have only 15 days to file a request for hearing on the revocation of your license and/or modification of your driver’s license.
-Failure to file the request timely will result in revocation of your driver’s license for at least 6 months and possibly for years.
+If you are ticketed for DUI, DWI or APC, you have only 15 days to file a request for hearing on your driver’s license.
+Obviously, failure to file the request timely will result in revocation of your driver’s license.

 IMPACT OF DUI ON YOUR LIFE: IGNITION INTERLOCK

-Under recent laws, if convicted or even if put on probation without a conviction, a DUI or APC can result in significant administrative punishment.
-You could be required to have an ignition interlock for up to 2 years for a first offense and up to as many as 8 years for subsequent offenses.
-You must pay for the device in any automobile you operate.
+Consequently, if convicted or even if put on probation without a conviction, a DUI or APC can result in significant administrative punishment.
+Also, you could be required to have an ignition interlock for up to 2 years for a first offens.
+And up to as many as 8 years for subsequent offenses.
+Additionally, you must pay for the device in any automobile you operate.

 FORFEITURE OF CAR FOR 3rd FELONY DUI or APC